"Often retaining good people isn’t about paying them more money, it’s just about treating them properly."

-Every company seems to complain of a lack of skilled people.
-This problem is often exacerbated when our skilled employees leave to join our competitors, or in some cases leave the industry.
+Every Construction company seems to complain of a lack of skilled people.
+This problem is often exacerbated when our skilled employees leave to join our competitors, or in some cases leave the construction industry.

 Replacing employees is an expensive business.
 Costs include; recruitment, training, uniform costs, sometimes transport, lost time and production while a replacement is found and lost production while the new recruit finds their feet.
 (According to one report it can cost 16 to 20 % of a persons annual salary to replace them - read more.)